luvagu/nextjs-blog/README.md

 ## Cloning this repo

-Be sure to create a Firebase app before cloning this repo as you need to create a `.env.local` file and add the correct API Keys for your project to work properly.
+Be sure to create a Firebase app before cloning this repo as you'll need to create a `.env.local` file and add the correct API Keys for your project to work properly.
+It's also necessary to activate the Authentication method with the Google Account provider option.

 ```bash
 git clone https://github.com/luvagu/nextjs-blog.git